rcmedeiros/template/mkdocs/tests.md

  expect(res.status).to.be.equal(200);
 ```

-It may look foolish, but after a couple hundred tests, code that looks like description helps a lot.
+It may look foolish, but after a couple hundred tests, semantically pleasant code makes a difference.